See which platforms provide full coverage of the FIFA World Cup 2026.

 Initial Groups and Participating Countries

-The group stage brings together the qualified teams and structures the tournament from the opening whistle, defining paths, crossovers, and potential surprises.
+The group stage organizes the qualified teams and sets the path for the competition.

 The FIFA World Cup 2026 will be co-hosted by the United States, Mexico, and Canada, something unprecedented in the tournament’s history.